marcelpetrick/DevNotes/BeenThereSeenThat/20240424_mucpp_celonis/README.md

 compiler wrapper
 * $ homcc --verbose +g++ -std=c++23 main.cpp
 * developed for SaolaDB needs, developed for celonis
-*  first: find all depedencies of the ; file itself is also a dependency
+*  first: find all dependencies of the ; file itself is also a dependency
-* this means that each file is transmitted separately, not a list of iles
+* this means that each file is transmitted separately, not a list of files
 * challenge: recreate the environment like on the local setup
-* recreationof file paths based on client environment
+* recreation of file paths based on client environment
 * one folder per ongoing compilation
 * cache directory contains cached dependencies, LRU eviction of dependencies
 * potential issues: different version (compiler, libraries), debug information, special macros (such as __FILE__)
 * * but modern compilers support path rewriting: -ffile-prefix-map={old_path_pattern}={new pattern)
-* mainly to faciliate reproducible builds
+* mainly to facilitate reproducible builds

 * learnings: type hints are awesome for python: dict[str, str]
   * earlier error prevention + debugging
-  * tooling is crucial: pytest, lyint, mypy, black
+  * tooling is crucial: pytest, linting, mypy, black

 ## guy davidson: the main talk: file io: past, present and future
-* mean life time 37 years on earth, but he programmed for more than 37 years in cpp *engineers not known as most sociable people
+* mean life time 37 years on earth, but he programmed for more than 37 years in cpp
+* engineers not known as most sociable people
-* BSI IST/5: brtish standard institute
+* BSI IST/5: British standard institute
-  * he is the ing of programming
+  * he is the king of programming
   * author of Beautiful C++

 ### why do we have files?
 * sub-megabyte days
 * more RAM, more disk capacity
-* moving data nto and out of RAM
+* moving data into and out of RAM
 * file IO in C++ from fstream to the OS SDK
-* the 64-bit adress space
+* the 64-bit address space
-* why do we have tfiles: organize data; persistency;
+* why do we have files: organize data; persistency;
-* kids dont believe in those days
+* kids don't believe in those days
-* otepad on windows as example: not fitting into the 1 kb of the ZX81
+* notepad on windows as example: not fitting into the 1 kb of the ZX81
-* Z80 assembly first: find all depedencies of the ; file itself is also a dependency
+* Z80 assembly first: find all dependencies of the ; file itself is also a dependency
-* push the envelope: assemly to machine code, then point the cpu to start
+* push the envelope: assembly to machine code, then point the cpu to start
-* then there was one file on the caseette tape: one bitstream
+* then there was one file on the cassette tape: one bitstream
-* Atar ST with 3,5" floppy: the 3d printed save symbol
+* Atari ST with 3,5" floppy: the 3d printed save symbol
 * files as way to order data
-* bought her a atari st for her brithday; but divorced in 2010; not because of this
+* bought her an atari st for her birthday; but divorced in 2010; not because of this
 * Mondrian: composition 2, 1930
 * his first hard disk: 44 MB hard disk
-* FAT16 - MSDS compatible
+* FAT16 - MSDOS compatible
-* FAT developed in 1977, file alocation table; bi tree of data
+* FAT developed in 1977, file allocation table; binary tree of data
-* get std-fileystem into cpp
+* get std-filesystem into cpp
-* standardizing is quite tricky: find an idea and talk with lots of people; then imple,ent it
+* standardizing is quite tricky: find an idea and talk with lots of people; then implement it
 * different from proof of concept:
-* have great idea, implement it, socialize it (publish on github and count the stars), proose it, travel the world
+* have great idea, implement it, socialize it (publish on github and count the stars), propose it, travel the world
-* TODO use std::filesystem for the imaeviewer?
+* TODO use std::filesystem for the imageviewer?
-* ReiserFS: authro incarcerated
+* ReiserFS: author incarcerated
 * ap -> system call -> linux -> VFS -> ext3, ext4, btrfs, reiserFS, XFS
-* abstraction: the true superpower of C++ (2022), also gyu davidson
+* abstraction: the true superpower of C++ (2022), also guy davidson
-* von neuman bottleneck: serial architecures get slower with increased speed
+* von neumann bottleneck: serial architectures get slower with increased speed
 * c++ stream library was a product of the 80s
 * 2038 epoch-alypse
-* homcc`, the improve distributed compiler
+* homcc`, the improved distributed compiler
 * << chevron - name them by what they are and not what they do
-* operator() - prentehsis; operator[] brackets
+* operator() - parenthesis; operator[] brackets
 * why does c++ not offer something to move the whole file content into the RAM?